pradeepan02/pradeepan02/README.md

 ---

 ## 🎉 **Fun Fact**
-> 🏆 I once built a chatbot that can play chess with you! ♟️ Try beating it! 😄
+> 🏆 I once built a program that can generate memes automatically based on trending topics! 🖼️🔥 Try it out! 😆

-⭐️ **Feel free to explore my repositories and star the ones you like!** ⭐️
+⭐️ **Explore my repositories and feel free to contribute or star the ones you like!** ⭐️

----

-<h3 align="center">Made with ❤️ by Pradeepan S</h3>